Twitter reinstates banned journalists' accounts

 Billionaire businessman Elon Musk says several journalists he suspended from his social media company, Twitter, will have their accounts reinstated.

-Reporters for the New York Times, CNN and the Washington Post were among those locked out of their accounts, after Mr Musk accused of sharing location data about him.
+Reporters for the New York Times, CNN and the Washington Post were among those locked out of their accounts, after Mr Musk accused them of sharing location data about him.

 But amid mounting criticism, he asked Twitter users what to do next.